Top 4 Welding Safety Hazards

 - Report concerns to a supervisor so your exposure to substances of the welding fumes can be checked.

-Physical hazards which can cause burns, eye damage, cuts, and crushed toes and fingers are ever-present when welding.
+Physical hazards that can cause burns, eye damage, cuts, and crushed toes and fingers are ever-present when welding.
 With the appropriate Personal Protective Equipment (PPE), you can protect your workers against physical hazards.

 Electrocution is the most immediate and serious risk for a welder.
 The sudden discharge of electricity to the human body can cause serious injury and even death.
 Electrocution risk from welding can be minimized by following these basic precautions: